DiellorBasha/brainstorm-container/README.md

   brainstorm-compiled:2023a
 ```

-This launches Brainstorm in a **virtual X display** without requiring a graphical desktop.
+This launches Brainstorm using [xvfb-run](https://www.commandmasters.com/commands/xvfb-run-linux/) in a **virtual X display** without requiring a graphical desktop.

 ---